pgailinas/videoqa-representation-comparison/README.md

 Both representation-based approaches use shared CLIP question-answer representations, the same configurable downstream prediction framework, and identical evaluation methodology.
 This design enables controlled comparison of different video representation sources while evaluating multiple prediction methods under a common experimental framework.

-## IMPORTANT NOTE ABOUT REPOSITORY USAGE: The notebooks in this repository are publicly available through GitHub and may be viewed without an account.
+**IMPORTANT: This repository contains a complete VideoQA tutorial and research framework that is publicly available through GitHub.
+The notebooks and documentation may be viewed directly on GitHub without an account.
 Executing the notebooks in Google Colab requires a Google account.
-Alternatively, the repository may be cloned or downloaded and the notebooks run locally using Jupyter or another compatible Python notebook environment.
+Alternatively, the repository may be cloned or downloaded, and the notebooks can be run locally using Jupyter or another compatible notebook environment.**

 ## Research Objective